The Ultimate Guide to Cremation 2023

 The Cremation Process Explained

-Flame cremation reduces a deceased body to ashes by applying an intense temperature by fire, which vaporizes organic matter and reduces a human body to bone fragments.
-This process of cremation takes place inside a cremation retort.
-A chamber that heats to around 2,000 degrees Fahrenheit.
-The process can take between two and a half to four hours to complete (depending on the grade of cremation equipment).
+Flame cremation reduces a deceased body to ashes by applying an intense fire temperature, which vaporizes organic matter and reduces a human body to bone fragments.
+This process occurs inside a cremation retort, a chamber that heats to around 2,000 degrees Fahrenheit.
+The process can take between two and a half and four hours to complete (depending on the grade of cremation equipment).

-The remains are then removed from the retort and allowed to cool before being transferred to a cremulator, where any remaining large bone fragments are ground to a finer consistency, and any small metal elements (such as dental fillings and metal pins) are filtered out also.
+The remains are then removed from the retort and allowed to cool before being transferred to a cremulator, where any remaining large bone fragments are ground to a finer consistency, and any small metal elements (such as dental fillings and metal pins) are filtered out.

 The resulting ‘cremains’ are then transferred to a cremation urn in readiness for returning to the family.